 When the planets/Zodiacs are changed, the program redraws the projection line automatically.

 While working with astro cycles, always keep in mind the period of analyzed astro cycles.
-This is very important information and is show at the top line in the Composite module:
+This is very important information and is seen at the top line in the Composite module:

 The rule is: to analyze any cycle you should have at least 3 x Period of price history data, or more.
 For example, analyzing the Annual cycle you should download at least 3 X 1 year=3 years of price history data..